octobercms/october/README.md

 ### Using LESS

-The theme is based on the Twitter Bootstrap framework and uses LESS language for generating the CSS.
+The theme is based on the Twitter Bootstrap framework and uses the LESS language for generating the CSS.
 Please use a suitable LESS application for compiling the **assets/less/*.less** file to **assets/css/*.css**.
 The following application is recommended:

 * [Koala](http://koala-app.com/)